runefriborg/parallel-ssh-cmd/README.md

 A fast parallel SSH with output for simple parsing

-This can be trusted for automatic system administration tasks and has an output which is easy to parse.
+The goal is to make it trustworthy for automatic system administration tasks and output results in a format which is easy to parse.

 Main features:
  - Does unordered parallel execution